Hamilton-Jacobi Equations for Nonholonomic Reducible Hamiltonian Systems on a Cotangent Bundle: Applications

 because $\varepsilon_5= \frac{mR}{I}\varepsilon_7 \cos\varphi, \; \varepsilon_6= \frac{mR}{I}\varepsilon_7 \sin\varphi. $ In the same way, note that $\lambda=\gamma\cdot \pi_Q, $ and $Im(\lambda) \subset \mathcal{M}, $ then

 On the other hand, since $\varepsilon: T^* Q \rightarrow T^* Q $ is symplectic, we have that

-Thus, $T\gamma\cdot X_H^\varepsilon=X_{\mathcal{K}}\cdot\varepsilon =T\lambda\cdot X_H \cdot \varepsilon=\tau_{\mathcal{K}}\cdot T\varepsilon\cdot X_{H \cdot \varepsilon}.$ In this case, we must have that $\varepsilon$ is a solution of the Type II of Hamilton-Jacobi equation $T\gamma \cdot X_H^\varepsilon= X_{\mathcal{K}} \cdot \varepsilon, $ for the distributional Hamiltonian system $(\mathcal{K},\omega_{\mathcal{K}},H ), $ if and only if it is a solution of the equation $T\lambda\cdot X_H \cdot \varepsilon=\tau_{\mathcal{K}}\cdot T\varepsilon\cdot X_{H \cdot \varepsilon}$.\\
+Thus, $T\gamma\cdot X_H^\varepsilon=X_{\mathcal{K}}\cdot\varepsilon =T\lambda\cdot X_H \cdot \varepsilon=\tau_{\mathcal{K}}\cdot T\varepsilon\cdot X_{H \cdot \varepsilon}.$ In this case, we must have that $\varepsilon$ is a solution of the Type II of Hamilton-Jacobi equation $T\gamma \cdot X_H^\varepsilon= X_{\mathcal{K}} \cdot \varepsilon, $ for the distributional Hamiltonian system $(\mathcal{K},\omega_{\mathcal{K}},H ), $ if and only if it is a solution of the equation $T\lambda\cdot X_H \cdot \varepsilon =\tau_{\mathcal{K}}\cdot T\varepsilon\cdot X_{H \cdot \varepsilon}$.\\

-In the following we consider respectively the actions of two Lie groups $G= \mathbb{R}^2$ and $G= SE(2)$ on $Q$, and give the motion equations and the Type I and Type II of Hamilton-Jacobi equations of the nonholonomic reduced distributional Hamiltonian systems.
+In the following we consider respectively the actions of two Lie groups $G= \mathbb{R}^2$ and $G= SE(2)$ on $Q$, and derive precisely the motion equations and the geometric constraint conditions of the reduced distributional two-forms for the nonholonomic reduced dynamical vector fields, that is, the Type I and Type II of Hamilton-Jacobi equations of the nonholonomic reduced distributional Hamiltonian systems.
 Firstly, we consider the action of Lie group $G= \mathbb{R}^2$ on $Q$, which is given by and we have the cotangent lifted $G$-action on $T^* Q$, and the Hamiltonian $H: T^* Q \rightarrow \mathbb{R}$ is $G$-invariant.
-In this case we have that and the distribution and the non-degenerate two-form $\omega_{\bar{\mathcal{K}}}$ is given by A direct computation yields
+In this case we have that and the reduced distribution is given by and the non-degenerate and the reduced distributional two-form $\omega_{\bar{\mathcal{K}}}$ is given by A direct computation yields

 and Assume that $X_{\bar{\mathcal{K}}}= X_1\partial_\theta + X_2\partial_\varphi + X_3 \partial_{p_\theta} + X_4 \partial_{p_\varphi}, $ then